couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-rest-api/clusters-rest-api.markdown

  * `timeout` : seconds that must elapse before auto-failover executes on a cluster.

  * `count` : Value is 0 or 1.
-After one auto-failover occurs, count is set to 1 and Couchbase Server will not perform auto-failover for the cluster again unless you reset the count to 0.
-If you want to failover more than one node at a time in a cluster, you will need to do so manually.
+It shows whether any node in a cluster can be automatically failed-over.
+After one autofailover occurs, the count is set to 1 and Couchbase Server does not perform another auto-failover for the cluster unless the count is reset to 0.
+To failover more than one node at a time in a cluster, perform a manual failover.

 Possible errors include: